flurfunk/flurfunk-web/README.md

 When running in an application server like Tomcat as non-root app (i.e. with a context path), flurfunk-server is expected at the context path _/flurfunk-server_ in the same application server.
-You can overwrite this by setting the system property _flurfunk.server.uri_.
+You can overwrite this by setting the system property _flurfunk.server_.

 ### Creating a standalone JAR that includes Jetty ###